Master of Occupational Therapy Studies

 To be eligible for entry, you'll need:

-- a bachelor's degree (or equivalent) and have completed university-level studies in human anatomy, human physiology, and introductory psychology.
+- A bachelor's degree (or equivalent) and have completed university-level studies in human anatomy, human physiology, and introductory psychology.

+You must have a grade point average (GPA) of 4.0 on a 7-point scale in your previous qualification.
 Entry is competitive based on GPA, with a limited intake capacity.
-The GPA cut-off for those offered a place in 2021 was 5.0.
+The GPA cut-off for those offered a place in 2023 was 4.64.

 Please see 'Additional application information' below for further details on entry requirements.

-- a bachelor's degree (or equivalent) and have completed university-level studies in human anatomy, human physiology, and introductory psychology.
+- A bachelor's degree (or equivalent) and have completed university-level studies in human anatomy, human physiology, and introductory psychology.

+You must have a grade point average (GPA) of 4.0 on a 7-point scale in your previous qualification.
 Entry is competitive based on GPA, with a limited intake capacity.
-The GPA cut-off for those offered a place in 2021 was 5.0.
+The GPA cut-off for those offered a place in 2023 was 4.64.

 Please see 'Additional application information' below for further details on entry requirements.